sebhtml/novigrad/README.md

 # Roadmap

 - output is taken in the last column of softmax (probability of next token)
-- optimize code to reduce calls to malloc() and free() -> avoid transpose and instead implement a matmul with lhs transpose semantics
+- avoid transpose and instead implement a matmul with lhs transpose semantics
+- activate matrix in place
 - implement cross-entropy loss
 - embeddings are learned
 - shuffle examples in each epoch